PERSONAL FINANCE | august 12, 2024

 2Alimony payments resulting from divorce settlement agreements dated prior to 1/1/2019 are typically deductible to the payor and must be reported as taxable income by the recipient.

-4Typically, each spouse can exclude up to $250,000 of realized gains from the sale of the home provided you both own the home and it served as your primary residence for two of the five years before the sale, regardless of your marital status.
+6Typically, each spouse can exclude up to $250,000 of realized gains from the sale of the home, provided you both own the home and it served as your primary residence for 2 of the 5 years before the sale, regardless of your marital status.
 However, the spouse who moves out and no longer claims the home as their primary residence may lose out on their portion of the gain exclusion at sale, effectively cutting the total capital gains exclusion from $500,000 to $250,000.

 Important Information